-In cases where the harassment is committed by a non-employee against a municipal government employee in the workplace, the City Administrator shall take whatever lawful action against the non-employee is necessary to bring the harassment to an immediate end.
-Employees must notify a supervisor when harassment is committed.
+In cases where the harassment is committed by a non-employee against a municipal government employee in the work place, the City Administrator shall take whatever lawful action against the non-employee is necessary to bring the harassment to an immediate end.

-Section E. Obligation of Employee
+Section D. Obligation of Employee

 Employees are obligated to report instances of harassment.
 Employees are also required to cooperate in every investigation of harassment.
-The obligation includes, but it is not necessarily limited to, coming forward with evidence, both favorable and unfavorable, for a person accused of such conduct; fully and truthfully making written reports; or verbally answering questions when required to do so by an investigator.
-Employees are also obligated to refrain from making bad-faith accusations of harassment.
+The obligation includes, but it is not necessarily limited to, coming forward with evidence, both favorable and unfavorable for a person accused of such conduct; fully and truthfully making written reports or verbally answering questions when required to do so by an investigator.
+Employees are also obligated to refrain from making bad faith accusations of harassment.
 Disciplinary action may also be taken against any employee who fails or refuses to cooperate in the investigation of a complaint of harassment or who files a complaint of harassment in bad faith.

-Section F. Workplace Violence and Harassment
+Section E. Workplace Violence and Harassment

-It is the policy of the City of Franklin to promote a productive, safe, and healthy work environment for all employees, customers, vendors, contractors, and members of the general public and to provide for the efficient and effective operation of the City's activities.
-The City of Franklin will not tolerate verbal or physical conduct by an employee that harasses, disrupts, or interferes with another's work performance or creates an intimidating, offensive, or hostile environment.
+It is the policy of the City of Franklin to promote a productive, safe and healthy work environment for all employees, customers, vendors, contractors and members of the public and to provide for the efficient and effective operation of the City's activities.
+The City of Franklin will not tolerate verbal or physical conduct by an employee which harasses, disrupts or interferes with another's work performance or which creates an intimidating, offensive or hostile environment.

-No employee or non-employee shall be allowed to harass any other employee-equal to, subordinate, or superior in position-or any non-employee by exhibiting behavior including, but not limited to, the following:
+No employee or non-employee shall be allowed to harass any other employee, equal to, subordinate or superior in position, or non-employee by exhibiting behavior including, but not limited to, the following:

-Verbal Harassment.
-Verbal threats toward persons or property; the use of vulgar or profane language directed towards others; disparaging or derogatory comments or slurs; offensive flirtations or propositions; verbal intimidation, exaggerated criticism, or name-calling; or spreading untrue and malicious gossip about others.
+Verbal harassment.
+Verbal threats toward persons or property; the use of vulgar or profane language directed towards others; disparaging or derogatory comments or slur; offensive flirtations or propositions, verbal intimidation, exaggerated criticism or name-calling; spreading untrue and malicious gossip about others.

-Non-Verbal Harassment.
+Non-verbal Harassment.
 The use of suggestive body language, use of hand signs, or any additional suggestive, intimidating, or lewd gestures such that any reasonable person would deem them inappropriate.

 Physical Harassment.
-Any physical assault, such as hitting, pushing, kicking, holding, impeding, or blocking the movement of another person.
+Any physical assault, such as hitting, pushing, kicking, holding, impeding or blocking the movement of another person.

 Visual Harassment.
-Derogatory or offensive posters, cartoons, publications, or drawings.
+Derogatory or offensive posters, cartoons, publications or drawings.